mouuff/Polydictor/docs/ui-prompt-v3.md

 * Single HTML file only
 * Plain HTML/CSS/JavaScript
 * No React/Vue/build tools
-* Use Chart.js, ECharts, or lightweight chart libraries if needed via CDN
+* Use Chart.js or ECharts via CDN if needed
 * Keep code modular and clean
 * Use CSS variables for theming
 * Responsive on desktop and tablets
-* Avoid giant monolithic functions
 * Use async/await
 * Include comments explaining architecture